Jackie-N0307/VicHACK/README.md

 6. Click onto the localhost website provided in the terminal

-7. Please choose a video from the provided boxing clips
+7. Please choose a video from the provided boxing clips in the "testData" file

 8. Once video is selected, it will be processed and analysed: Please be patient!